GeorgeRNG/getactiondump/README.md

 [![forthebadge](https://forthebadge.com/images/badges/works-on-my-machine.svg)](https://forthebadge.com)

 # Get Action Dump
-Used for getting updated versions of ActionDump, this took too long to make.
+Used for getting updated versions of ActionDump + scraping books, this took too long to make.

 ## How to use
 Download the mod ffs, it requires Fabric API

+All files are located in the `.minecraft/getactiondump` directory.

 ### Getting ActionDump
 I connect to df with an alternate IP (**54.39.130.89**) since it seemed to disconnect me less.